Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

-The 11th character of your VIN identifies the plant where your RV was ultimately built and its shipping orientation.
+The 11th character of your RV VIN check identifies the plant where your RV was ultimately built and its shipping orientation.
 This character varies extensively because of the many locations that it represents so I recommend doing some independent research on this character.
-However, the next few characters of your VIN will answer most of your further questions.
+However, the next few characters of your free RV VIN check will answer most of your further questions.

-The 12th through 17th characters of your VIN represent a lot more information.
-This six-digit numerical combination represents the sequential numerical order of the vehicle during its production as it rolled off the manufacturer’s assembly line.
+The 12th through 17th characters of your RV VIN check represent a lot more information.
+This six-digit numerical combination represents the sequential numerical order of the vehicle’s history during its production as it rolled off the manufacturer’s assembly line.
 In other words, if your RVs six-digit number is 000500 then you know that it was the 500th RV of that model to be made in that year.

-There are numerous places on a motorized RV that a VIN can be located, and these are the most common places you will find them.
+There are numerous places on a motorized RV where an RV VIN check can be located, and these are the most common places you will find them.

 - Left instrumentation panel